To be finished...

 You can then use the YAESU calibration procedure with the O and F commands.
 To do that, connect the USB port and find out what COM port is used.

-Use a terminal software (i use Realterm) and configure it for 9600 bauds, no parity, 2bits length, 1 stop bit.
+Use a terminal software (i use Realterm) and configure it for 9600 bauds, no parity, 8 bits length, 1 stop bit and no handshake.

 Press "C" and RETURN, the software should return the current azimuth.
 If not, check what's wrong before continuing...